BEH Benevolence Fund

 This Trust offers funding for residential courses and other youth activities within the former London North East boundaries.
 Please contact the Secretary, Miss Kathy Burrell, for information.
 Please click for application form.

 The Jean Richardson Fund

 In the circuits formerly in the London North West District, to provide for exchange visits between young people in the UK and overseas.
 Please contact Mrs Hannah Roberts.

 The Joseph Rank Trust

 Full details and guidance can be found on the website at www.ranktrust.org/rank-trust-methodist-grants.htm.
 Applications must be sent to Bob Butcher (at email@example.com) for consideration by the District Grants Committee and then a hard copy sent to the Synod Secretary.
 Applications must NOT be sent direct to the Trust.
-The Trust is not accepting any applications until further notice, with effect from 13 June 2017.
+Please check the Trust website for details of application deadlines.

 The District Property Secretary, Ian Hume, or the District Grants Secretary, Mr Bob Butcher, are available to assist in any way possible.

 Sarah Sutherland, 30/01/2014